clean-css/clean-css/README.md

 });
 ```

+Important note - any `@import` rules already present in the hash will be automatically resolved in memory.

 ### How to set a compatibility mode?

 Compatibility settings are controlled by `--compatibility` switch (CLI) and `compatibility` option (library mode).